kstenerud/concise-encoding/ce-structure.md

 #### Fixed Time

 Fixed time is fixed to a particular place.
 If the time zone at that place changes, the fixed time's corresponding absolute time will change as well.
 For example, 12:00 in Toronto on June 1st is equivalent to 11:00 on December 1st in absolute terms due to daylight savings.
 Fixed time is mostly useful for times in the future (such as an appointment in London this coming October 12th).
-If the expected time zone changes (for example the abolition of daylight savings), fixed time adapts automatically.
+If the expected time zone changes (for example the abolition of daylight savings or an act of government), fixed time adapts automatically.

 #### Floating Time